 - 20. (1) The functions of the Executive Committee of the Council are determined by the Council, defined in the Rules and reflected in the Charter for the Council Executive Committee.

 - (2) The Executive Committee consists of-

 - (a) the Chairperson of the Council;

 - (b) the Vice-Chairperson of the Council;

 - (c) the Vice-Chancellor and Principal;

-- (d) the Pro Vice-Chancellor;

-- (e) the Chairpersons of the standing committees of Council as contemplated in section 19 (1) (b), (c), (d) and (e); and
+- (d) the Chairpersons of the standing committees of Council as contemplated in section 19 (1) (b), (c), (d) and (e); and

-- (f) The Deputy Vice-Chancellors as contemplated in section 12(1) (b)
+- (e) the Deputy Vice-Chancellors as contemplated in section 12(1) (b) (iii).

-- (g) The other members of the Management Executive Committee are invitees.